varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 @show S;
 ```

 However, unlike arrays, [sets](https://docs.julialang.org/en/v1/base/collections/#Base.Set) can not be indexed, i.e., there is not an order hence no indexes.
-To retrive an item from a [set](https://docs.julialang.org/en/v1/base/collections/#Base.Set) use the [pop!](https://docs.julialang.org/en/v1/base/collections/#Base.pop!) which removes a random element from the [set](https://docs.julialang.org/en/v1/base/collections/#Base.Set).
+To retrieve an item from a [set](https://docs.julialang.org/en/v1/base/collections/#Base.Set) use the [pop!](https://docs.julialang.org/en/v1/base/collections/#Base.pop!) which removes a random element from the [set](https://docs.julialang.org/en/v1/base/collections/#Base.Set).

 ```{code-cell} julia
 # build a set S -